 I’m feeling very guilty.
 I haven’t posted in a bit, as I’ve been hiding away at one of my favorite places….Maroma Resort and Spa.
-I try to sneak away to Maroma at least twice a year, if only for a long weekend.
-If you know me, you know that this is my go to place to unwind and be pampered.
-If you follow this blog, you will get used to hearing about Maroma, as it inspires many things that come out of my kitchen.
-You NEED to check this place out!
+I try to sneak away to Maroma at least once a year, if only for a long weekend.
+If you know me, you know that this is my go-to place to unwind and be pampered.
+Has winter got you down?
+Than you NEED to check this place out!

 At first glance, Maroma is a small resort on a beautiful beach…and Maroma is that, and much more.
 In the years I have been traveling to Maroma, it has become a winter home away from home.
 No, I haven’t won the lottery and purchased the house for sale next to Maroma.
-Its just that the staff is so welcoming and personable that they now greet me with “bienvenido a casa”, which means “welcome home” in spanish.
+What has me returning is staff that is so welcoming and personable that they now greet me with “bienvenido a casa”, which means “welcome home” in Spanish.

 When not in the spa, I am usually spending time in Freddy’s Tequila Bar.